-In this video, Alice sits down with Mark to talk to him about methods that can be used in the identification of coins and banknotes in the UK if you have no useful vision.
+In this video, Alice sits down with Mark to talk to him about methods that can be used in the identification of money for visually impaired people, including coins and banknotes in the UK.
 Alice talks through several methods including size and shape, tactile markings and technology.

 Summary: